LMCF-IMG/Protein_Expression/README.md

 The **blue** message diplays plugin status: *Computing...* or *Ready*.

 The last **black** message informs that when pressing OK button, a Log file appears that contains data about all labels in the original image together with positions of their centroids (X, Y) and their corresponding mean intensity, then the dialog closes.
-When pressing X, the dialog closes only.
+When pressing X, the dialog closes only, without showing the Log file.

 ![Dialog](https://user-images.githubusercontent.com/63607289/154267560-3b79c05d-640b-4764-b466-7de4c08e2608.jpg)